Yazidi social organization: Qewal

 Qewals are a hereditary group of performers of Yazidi religious hymns who come traditionally from two tribes of Mirîds: Dumilî and Hekarî.
 However, more recently, there are also some Qewals who are from the Mamûsî tribe.
 Qewals are the main individuals that are responsible for the preservation and transmission of Yazidi religious texts.
-The centre of Qewals is traditionally considered to be the two villlages of Bashiqa and Bahzani, where, according to oral history, schools of Qewals existed until the beginning of 20th century.
+The centre of Qewals is traditionally considered to be the two villages of Bashiqa and Bahzani, where, according to oral history, schools of Qewals existed until the beginning of 20th century.
 Children from Qewal families were sent to these schools to be taught the religious texts and learn to play the sacred musical instruments of def and şibab.
 Despite the role of Qewals however, the task of memorising, transmitting and explaining religious texts is not carried out exclusively by Qewals, but also by the knowledgeable representatives of the priestly castes of Pîrs and Sheikhs, the Feqîrs, Koçeks and various "Qewlbêjs" from the Mirîd caste.

 Qewals gained prominence especially owing to their role in the Tawûsgêran ceremony, in which they visit different Yazidi communities in various regions with the sacred effigy of Tawûs (Sencaq), perform and recite religious texts, teach them to interested people, exchange news and collect the religious donations for Lalish.
 Qewals also recite religious texts at big Yazidi feasts celebrated in Lalish.
 For example, during Sema ceremony at the Feast of the Assembly, five Qewals sit (while others who are present at the ceremony are to stand) near the procession and play with the sacred instruments; two Qewals of the Hekarî tribe sit on the right and play the şibab while the three other Qewals, who hail from the Dumilî tribe, sit on the left and play with the def while chanting the religious hymns.